chrisshaddad/dumping-ground/001 - GraphQL + Express + React/README.md

 ⚠ Change the port values in the `.env` variables in case any are already used on your system

 ## Things learned:
-- Using React Hooks
+- Using React Hooks (useEffect, useRef, useContext, useState)
 - Some CRA features (using css modules, adding env variables)
 - New Material-UI features as of version 4.11
 - Refreshed some knowledge about express servers

 ## Things left to do:
-- Add paginated table
-- Add feature to switch to lazy loading on table
-- Add actions on table, such edit delete disable
-- Confirmation actions when trying to apply operations on different employees
-- Design single user page

-BONUS POINTS: Apply graphql server
+Apply graphql server